Employee communication apps can strengthen lines of communication and improve business functions across the board.

 ContactMonkey is an all-in-one employee communications tool with a web-based app and a mobile SMS text messaging system.

-ContactMonkey offers Outlook and Gmail integration that let you create and send interactive emails to employees right from your regular inbox You can design, schedule, and track thousands of emails and SMS messages to employees from a single place while getting a better understanding of your employees with powerful email analytics.
+ContactMonkey offers Outlook and Gmail integration that let you create and send interactive emails to employees right from your regular inbox You can design, schedule, and track thousands of emails and SMS messages to employees from an easy-to-use employee texting system while getting a better understanding of your employees with powerful email analytics.

 Here are the top ContactMonkey features: